PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Introduction

-We evaluate on the standard 3DVG benchmarks, ScanRefer~\cite{chen2020scanrefer} and ReferIt3D (Nr3D, Sr3D)~\cite{achlioptas2020referit3d}.
-Our method achieves state-of-the-art performance on ScanRefer and Nr3D, and consistently ranks among the top-performing approaches on Sr3D.
+As shown in \cref{fig:hook}, PanoGrounder achieves accurate grounding on challenging cases involving rare objects, fine-grained spatial relations, and complex multi-object queries.
+Quantitatively, it achieves state-of-the-art performance on ScanRefer~\cite{chen2020scanrefer} and Nr3D~\cite{achlioptas2020referit3d}.
 We further assess (i) \textit{scene generalization} on ARKitScenes+SceneVerse~\cite{dehghan2021arkitscenes, jia2024sceneverse} and 3RScan+RIORefer~\cite{wald2019rio, miyanishi2024cross3dvg} and (ii) \textit{text generalization} with a modified version of ScanRefer queries.
-Across all settings, our method exhibits strong generalization when compared to fully supervised methods.
+Across all settings, our method exhibits strong generalization compared to fully supervised baselines.

-Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{PanoGrounder}, which treats panoramic renderings as a 2D--3D interface for pretrained 2D VLMs.
+Our main contributions are as follows: \begin{itemize} \item We introduce a novel 3DVG approach that treats panoramic renderings as a 2D--3D interface for pretrained 2D VLMs.
 This design preserves scene-wide context while enabling powerful vision-language reasoning with only minimal modifications around the VLM.

-\item PanoGrounder effectively injects \emph{semantic} and \emph{geometric} features into the VLM's vision encoder via a multi-modal feature adapter, and provides distance-aware supervision through an Earth-Mover's Distance (EMD) loss.
+\item We propose an effective 3DVG model, PanoGrounder, that injects \emph{semantic} and \emph{geometric} features into the VLM's vision encoder via a multi-modal feature adapter and introduces an Earth Mover's Distance (EMD) loss that provides distance-aware supervision for more accurate localization.

-\item Our approach achieves state-of-the-art performance on ScanRefer and Nr3D.
+\item Our method, PanoGrounder, achieves state-of-the-art performance on ScanRefer and Nr3D.
 It further demonstrates strong generalization to unseen scenes and diverse text rephrasings. \end{itemize}